ncpa0/Dilswer/README.md

 will match any integer values and translate to the standard `number` type in TypeScript.
 TypeScript does not have any way of distinguishing float and integers therefore both are assigned the same TypeScript type.

+#### DataType.String

+will match any string values and translate to the standard `string` type in TypeScript.

 #### DataType.StringNumeral